Get instant quote

 Add internal radii at the corners that are at least one third of the depth of the cavity.

-All CNC milling tools are cylindrical and leave an internal radius at pocket corners.
-Reducing the corner radius requires a smaller diameter tool, which needs multiple passes at lower speed because smaller tools remove less material per pass.
+CNC milling tools are cylindrical and leave an internal radius in pocket corners.
+Reducing the corner radius requires a smaller diameter tool, which needs multiple passes at lower speeds because smaller tools remove less material per pass.
 This increases machining time and cost.

 To minimize cost:

-• Specify a corner radius of at least one third of the cavity depth; larger radii are better.
+• Specify a corner radius at least one third of the cavity depth; larger radii lower machining time.

-• Use the same radius for all internal edges to eliminate tool changes.
+• Use the same radius on all internal edges to eliminate tool changes.

 • At the cavity floor, apply a small radius (0.5 or 1 mm) or none.

-Good to know: The corner radius should be slightly larger than the cutter radius to lower tool load and reduce cost.
-For example, for a 12 mm deep cavity, specify a 5 mm or larger corner radius.
-This allows an 8 mm diameter tool to run at higher speeds.
+Good to know: Specify a corner radius slightly larger than the cutter radius to reduce tool load and cost.
+For a 12 mm deep cavity, use a 5 mm or larger corner radius.
+This lets an 8 mm diameter tool run at higher speeds.

-Pro tip: When sharp internal corners are required, for example to fit a rectangular part in a cavity, add reliefs or undercut features rather than reducing the internal corner radius, as shown below.
+Pro tip: When sharp internal corners are required, such as fitting a rectangular part in a cavity, add reliefs or undercut features instead of reducing the internal corner radius, as shown below.

 Illustration - Knowledge Base - Reduce cost CNC - Internal edges pro-tip